ibudasov/ibudasov.github.io/wiki/Azure.md

 ![alt text](https://learn.microsoft.com/en-us/training/wwl-azure/configure-azure-active-directory/media/azure-active-directory-a3b1df09.png)

+- each Azure subscription is associated with a single Microsoft Entra directory
 - for internal SaaS applications
 - for the apps developed inside of the org
 - similar to Active Directory on-prem, but in the cloud